Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 GIS Jobs Clearinghouse

 Founded in 1992, the GIS Jobs Clearinghouse is one of the oldest GIS job resources on the internet.
-It features an interactive map that plots job locations geographically—a fitting feature for a GIS site.
-However, the platform appears to be in decline: only 17 active listings were found at time of research, the site runs on Perl CGI scripts, and the design has not been meaningfully updated in over a decade.
-No salary information is displayed, and filtering is limited to basic search and chronological sorting.
-Listings are updated every few days rather than daily.
+It features an interactive map that plots job locations geographically—a nice touch for a GIS site.
+But this platform is fading.
+Only around 17 active listings at time of research, the site runs on Perl CGI scripts, and the design has not changed in over a decade.
+No salary information, minimal filters.
+We include it here out of respect for its history, but it is not a serious job search tool in 2026.

 Strengths: Historical significance (since 1992), interactive job map, 100% GIS/RS focus, RSS feed.